 Here are a collection of notebooks and favourite blog posts that I've been keeping when learning new technologies, workflows and solving problems.

 They are used as a personal knowledge base and reference guide to cement what I've learned.
-They have since been made public to share to and help others.
+They have since been made public to share and help others.